LPEA-Digital-CloudAI/medical-imaging/pathology/README.md

 <center><img src="images/frontend.png"></img></center>

-This repository contains open source tools created by Google Research to make it ***easy*** to bring digital pathology imaging to [Google Cloud](https://cloud.google.com/healthcare-api/docs/how-tos/dicom) and to serve pathology images from Google Cloud for a variety of applications including: medical imaging AI, interactive visualization, and more.
+This repository contains open source tools created by Google Research to make it ***easier*** to bring digital pathology imaging to [Google Cloud](https://cloud.google.com/healthcare-api/docs/how-tos/dicom) and to serve pathology images from Google Cloud for a variety of applications including: medical imaging AI, interactive visualization, and more.

 This repo contains: